KellyLTran/KellyLTran/README.md

 <h1 align="center">👋 Hi, I'm Kelly</h1>

-🏫 I'm a junior Computer Science student at the University of Florida with a passion for software engineering involving full-stack development and data analysis.
+🏫 I'm a junior Computer Science student at the University of Florida with a passion for software engineering involving full stack development and data analysis.

 🎉 **Welcome to my GitHub!** Here you’ll find all my programming projects and open-source contributions.